 *Nursing students will be notified of health assessment and immunization requirements in the Nursing Student Handbook.

-The administration at Northwest Iowa Community College is providing all new students with vaccination information on meningococcal disease.
+The administration at Northwest Iowa Community College is providing all new housing students with vaccination information on meningococcal disease.
 Please refer to the National Meningitis Association website — www.nmaus.org.
 We encourage you to discuss the vaccine with a healthcare provider and then decide whether or not you may want to be vaccinated.

 There are many health risks associated with substance abuse (use of illicit drugs and excessive drugs and excessive use of alcohol).
 Abusers can lose resistance to disease, develop physical and psychological dependence, become depressed, develop heart problems, contract infections, become malnourished, become physically exhausted and even die.